MrYossu/Pixata.Utilities/Pixata.Google/README.md

 Note that the API expects file and folder Ids, **not** names.
 This is easy to forget at first, and will result in errors.

-The class contains a `const string` named `RootFolderName`, which contains the name of the root folder (bet you didnn't see that coming did you?), and is used when you want to check if the folder object you have is the root or not.
-As the `Id` will be different for every account, this is the easiest way I could think of to check this.
-It will fail if you have a subfolder with the same name, in which case the only way to tell if you are at the root is to try and get the parent folder and see if the exceptional (second) action in the `TryAsync` call is executed.
+The class contains a `const string` named `RootFolderName`, which contains the name of the root folder (bet you didn't see that coming did you?), and is used when you want to check if the folder object you have is the root or not.
+As the `Id` will be different for everyone's individual Google account, this is the easiest way I could think of to check this.
+It will fail if you have a subfolder named "My Drive", in which case the only way to tell if you are at the root is to try and get the parent folder and see if the exceptional (second) action in the `TryAsync` call is executed.
+As this is slower and more code, it's only worth doing if you suspect there will be a subfolder named "My Drive".

-### The methods
 In order to avoid ambiguity with the `System.IO.File` type, I have added the following type alias in the class...

 `using DriveFile = Google.Apis.Drive.v3.Data.File;`